CoskunGorkem/OpenCV/README.md

-This repository includes basic tutorials/projects that I have completed in past.
-I tried to put a lot of comments to explain what is what.
-Hope somebody can use them.
+This repository includes basic tutorials/projects that I completed in past.
+I have tried to put a lot of comments to explain what is what.
+Hope that would be useful for you.

 What you will find is,
 - Introduction to OpenCV Courses